Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Summaries cannot replace journalism”

-Bloomberg News has also rolled out an AI-generated “Takeaways” feature on both Bloomberg.com and Bloomberg Terminal .
+Bloomberg News has also rolled out AI-generated “Takeaways” on both Bloomberg.com and Bloomberg Terminal .

 “We publish thousands of stories every day.
-Especially in these busy news times, readers say they want to quickly grasp what’s happening and stay up to date on important information,” he stressed.
+Especially in these busy news times, readers say they want to quickly grasp what’s happening and stay up to date with important information,” he stressed.

-The AI summaries are designed to enhance the reading experience and complement journalism, not replace the depth, context, or analysis provided by reporters, Collins said.
+Mr Collins said the AI summaries were designed to enhance the reading experience and complement journalism, not replace the depth, context or analysis provided by reporters.
 Reader feedback on the feature has been positive, especially for fast-moving stories.

-The key, he said, is understanding your audience and what they want in terms of content and overall experience.
-Collins stressed that AI should be used to improve user experience, not just because it’s a new technology.
+The key, he says, is understanding your audience and what they want in terms of content and overall experience.
+Collins stresses that AI should be used to improve user experience, not just because it’s a new technology.

-“Briefs are not a substitute for journalism, and they cannot exist without journalism,” Collins asserted.
+“Summaries are not a substitute for journalism, and they cannot exist without journalism,” Mr. Collins asserted.

 Source: https://znews.vn/lieu-ai-co-thay-the-bao-chi-post1559471.html